 The devotees are requested to dress decently.
 Bermuda shorts, beach wear, miniskirts and other revealing wear are not allowed inside the gokarna temple premises.

-Festivals celebrated at the Gokarna Temple
+Some of the festivals celebrated at Gokarna Temple are:

-- Mahashivaratri – The most sacred festival dedicated to Lord Shiva is celebrated in the month of February – March at Gokarna Temple.
-The festival is celebrated with great pomp and fare.
-The festival signifies the marriage of Lord Shiva with Goddess Parvati.
+The most important festival occurs in the month of February – March.
+It signifies the marriage of Lord Shiva with Goddess Parvati.
 Some also believe that this is the day when Lord Shiva absorbed the poison that turned him blue during the churning of Amrit episode in mythology.
-The occasion is celebrated for 9 days, the 6th day being the day of Shivaratri.
-The devotees are allowed to perform various special Poojas like Mahapooja, Rathotsava, Bhootabali, Tulabhara and other cultural programs like music and dance festival.
+The festival lasts for 9 days, the 6th day being the day of Shivaratri.
+The devotees perform various special Poojas like Mahapooja, Rathotsava, Bhootabali, Tulabhara and other cultural programs like music and dance festival.

-- Vijayadashami – On the auspicious day, Goddess Bhadrakali is worshiped in the Gokarna Temple.
-The idol of Sri Mahabaleshwar is taken in a procession to the Bhadrakali Temple and brought back amidst great chantings of religious mantras and bhajans.
-Special Prasadam is distributed to the devotees visiting the shrine on the day.
+On the auspicious day, the worship of Goddess Bhadrakali takes place in the Gokarna Temple.
+Devotees also take the idol of Sri Mahabaleshwar in a procession to the Bhadrakali Temple and bring it back amidst great chantings of religious mantras and bhajans.
+They also distribute Special Prasadam to the people visiting the shrine on the day.

 - Maha Panchamrutabhisheka Pooja including Rudrabhishekam – The Lord is bathed with “Panch Amrit” that are milk, curd, ghee, honey and sugar.
 The Rudrabhishekam is also performed after the bathing process is over.
 The Rudrabhishek Pooja wipes out all sins and purifies the atmosphere.
 It also removes all sorts of planetary related ill-occurrences.